-Botox, Dysport, and Xeomin are each derived from botulinum toxin and are used to treat dynamic wrinkles, which occur as a result of facial muscle movement, such as frowning or squinting.
+Botox, Xeomin and Dysport are all derived from botulinum toxin and are used to treat dynamic wrinkles, which occur as a result of facial muscle movement, such as frowning or squinting.

 Common examples of dynamic wrinkles are crow’s feet next to the eyes and frown lines between the eyebrows, also called glabellar lines.
 When you frown, scowl, concentrate, or squint, your muscles pull your skin into folds and lines.
 With age, the elasticity that brings the skin back to its original position decreases and wrinkles form.